 Our cities are facing a tremendous pace and scale of change, driven by rapid advances in ‘smart city’ technologies with limitless potential for disruption.
 But is ‘disruption’ necessarily a good thing?
 Who is included or excluded from the benefits of a smart city?
 Will algorithms eliminate or perpetuate bias, prejudice, and inequality?
 What will these disruptions mean for our economy, culture, and social fabric?
 And how will we respond and rise to the challenges it presents?

-To ensure we are prepared for smart cities that will be increasingly powered, influenced, or controlled by algorithms, Artengine and Impact Hub Ottawa are bringing together young leaders from the technology, social impact, and creative sectors to explore and examine possible futures for our cities.
-The Future Cities Forum will be an opportunity for knowledge exchange and relationship-building between these sectors, and aims to provoke critical inquiry about these possible futures.
+To ensure we are prepared for smart cities that will be increasingly powered, influenced, or controlled by algorithms, Artengine and Impact Hub Ottawa brought together young leaders from the technology, social impact, and creative sectors to explore and examine possible futures for our cities.
+We hosted the Future Cities Forum as an opportunity for knowledge exchange and relationship-building between these sectors, and to provoke critical inquiry about these possible futures.

 Public Keynote Event

 We partnered with the National Capital Commission Urbanism Lab to kick off the Future Cities Forum with a public event featuring three keynote talks by science-fiction writer and futurist Madeline Ashby, urban designer Ken Greenberg, and professor Tracey Lauriault, a researcher who specializes in big data and the city.